Adelodunpeter25/ContactFast/README.md

 ## 🚀 Features

 - **Zero Setup** - No account creation, no API keys, no dashboard
-- **Email Verification** - First submission triggers activation email to recipient
+- **Auto Verification** - First submission automatically verifies your domain
 - **Secure** - Rate limiting, origin validation, spam prevention
 - **Multi-Tenant** - Unlimited users can use the same API
 - **Simple Integration** - No backend, no third party integration